Nithanim/quarkus-azure-generic-functions/README.md

 Not sure because the Azure Maven Plugin is MIT and all Quarkus stuff in APACHE 2.
 I mean the Azure Maven Plugin stuff is pretty much a dependency only so there should not be a problem.
 Though, Quarkus stuff has been copied over (from the existing functions plugin, mostly), so it might be APACHE 2?
-Anyway, my stuff is MIT.
+Anyway, my work is licensed under APACHE 2 to be Quarkus-friendly.

 Formatter is google.